 For printing your poster size, please use the standard portrait A0 format.

 Dubrovnik is the historic city and the tourist destination on the southern tip of Republic of Croatia.
 Dubrovnik is rich in cultural and historical monuments and is included in UNESCO World Heritage List.
 Over the centuries it has become popular for its idyllic positioning on the coast in temperate waters and stunning views.
 More recently it is starting to build a name for its fusion of culture, food, climate, and mass spectrometry!

 All classes will be held at the Centre for Advanced Academic Studies (CAAS), just outside the old city walls, and a hop, skip and jump to the sea.

 The street address is: Don Frana Bulica 4, Dubrovnik.

 Should you require that MSBM organises your accommodation then please indicate this on the registration form.
-Most of the students stay in the dormitory in the CAAS building pictured above or a catholic hostel located 5-10 minutes walk away.
+Most of the students stay in either the dormitory in the CAAS building pictured above or a catholic hostel located 5-10 minutes walk away.
 Unfortunately, we cannot guarantee in which of these dormitories you will be placed.